ToasterUwU/EVE-Discord-Presence/README.md

 ## To Do

-- Save Settings
+- [ ] Save Settings
+- [ ] Setting to change small autopilot picture to other things
-- Setting for autostarting the Presence
+- [ ] Setting for autostarting the Presence
-- Option to select specific character (currently uses the one that was last logged in)
+- [ ] Option to select specific character (currently uses the one that was last logged in)
-- Better UI (No Clue how by now)
+- [ ] Better UI
+- [ ] Maybe alternatives for the big picture